wdsheng999/gre_preparation/math/exercises/analysis.md

 range极差

-26.In a quality-control test,50 bo-
+26. In a quality-control test,50 bo-
 xes-each containing 30 machine parts-were examined for defec- tive parts.The number of defec-